oscarpedrero/BloodyBoss/README.md

 **BloodyBoss** is a mod for V Rising that allows you to create VBlood world bosses with random rewards that can be set for each of the world bosses.

+## NEW IN 1.1.1

+### For the mod to work correctly you need Bloody.Core version 1.2.3 or higher.
+This is very important because otherwise the mod will not work.
+Updating this library does not break any of your other mods.

+ - Removed the restriction that bosses must be VBloods, you can now set any NPC as a boss and their drop preferences.

 ## NEW IN 1.1.0

  - The configuration file path changes from **BepInEx\config\BloodyBoss** to **BepInEx\config**.
 The previous configuration file is maintained so that the previous options that you had configured can be copied.